 Sony offers no equivalent discounts for PlayStation Now members, and you also lose access to any games you downloaded through PlayStation Now if your subscription ends and you haven't bought them.

-PlayStation Now and Xbox Game Pass both support PC play, but Xbox Game Pass is far more reliable because games can be downloaded to PC.
+PlayStation Now and Xbox Game Pass both support PC to play, but Xbox Game Pass is far more reliable because games can be downloaded to PC.
 PlayStation Now only allows subscribers to stream games to their PC.
 On the flip side, all PlayStation Now games can be streamed to PC.
 Not every Xbox Game Pass game is available on PC.

 Despite Sony being a Japanese company, its PlayStation Now service is lacking in its available regions.
 Xbox Game Pass is available in over twice as many countries around the world.